 | Single-organisation deployment | NGOs, cooperatives, institutions, private advisory teams | Deploy privately for one organisation and its farmer-support workflow. |

-| White-label licence | Agri-input companies, marketplaces, farmer apps | Launch under your own brand, domain, colours, and customer journey. |
+| White-label deployment | Agri-input companies, marketplaces, farmer apps | Launch with your own brand, domain, colours, customer journey, approved product catalogue, and market-price data model. |

-| Reseller licence | Consultants, technology partners, regional agri service firms | Package the product for approved clients or territories. |
+| Reseller option | Consultants, technology partners, regional agri service firms | Package the product for approved clients or territories. |

-| SaaS integration licence | Existing agriculture software platforms | Add advisory features inside an existing dashboard, app, or customer portal. |
+| SaaS integration | Existing agriculture software platforms | Add advisory features inside an existing dashboard, app, or customer portal. |

 | Custom government deployment | State, district, national, or donor-backed programmes | Adapt languages, crop focus, reporting, support, and governance for public rollout. |